 \subsection{The Cox ring of a resolution of a quotient singularity}

-In this subsection we treat the Cox ring, denoted by $\mrm{Cox}(X)$, of a crepant resolution $X$ of a quotient singularity $\C^n/G$ for $G\subset SL_n(\C)$. $\mrm{Cox}(X)$ is the direct sum $\bigoplus_{L\in \mrm{Pic}(X)} H^0(X,L)$ as a $H^0(\mcl{O}_{V/G})$-module and admits a multiplicative structure inherited from the tensor product of global sections of line bundles (see \cite{ADHL} for generalities regarding Cox rings).
-Then $\mrm{Cox}(X)$ is a $\mrm{Pic}(X)$-graded commutative ring and is known to be finitely generated by the fundamental result of Birker-Cascini-Hacon-McKernan \cite{BCHM}.
-The most important feature of it is that $X$ can be recovered from $\mrm{Cox}(X)$ as a GIT-quotient of $\mrm{Spec}\,\mrm{Cox}(X)$ by an algebraic torus with respect to a generic stability parameter if $X\to\C^n/G$ is projective (see the next subsection).
-Note that the isomorphism class of $\mrm{Cox}(X)$ is independent of the choice of $X$ since crepant resolutions are mutually isomorphic in codimension one.
-The structure of $\mrm{Cox}(X)$ has been studied for special classes of $G$ in \cite{D}, \cite{DW}, \cite{G} and so on.
+In this subsection we treat the Cox ring, denoted by $\Cox(X)$, of a crepant resolution $X$ of a quotient singularity $\C^n/G$ for $G\subset SL_n(\C)$. $\Cox(X)$ is the direct sum $\bigoplus_{L\in \mrm{Pic}(X)} H^0(X,L)$ as an $H^0(\mcl{O}_{V/G})$-module and admits a multiplicative structure inherited from the tensor product of global sections of line bundles (see \cite{ADHL} for generalities regarding Cox rings).
+Then $\Cox(X)$ is a $\mrm{Pic}(X)$-graded commutative ring and is known to be finitely generated by the fundamental result of Birker-Cascini-Hacon-McKernan \cite{BCHM}.
+See e.g. the proof of \cite[Lemma 5.3]{BCRSW} as to how \cite[Corollary 1.3.2]{BCHM} can be applied to our situation to deduce the finite generation of the Cox ring.
+The most important feature of the Cox ring is that $X$ can be recovered from $\Cox(X)$ as a GIT-quotient of $\mrm{Spec}\,\Cox(X)$ by an algebraic torus with respect to a generic stability parameter if $X\to\C^n/G$ is projective (see the next subsection).
+Note that the isomorphism class of $\Cox(X)$ is independent of the choice of $X$ since crepant resolutions are mutually isomorphic in codimension one.
+The structure of $\Cox(X)$ has been studied for special classes of $G$ in \cite{D}, \cite{DW}, \cite{G} and so on.
 See \cite{Y1} for a general treatment.
-Moreover, algorithms finding generators of $\mrm{Cox}(X)$ are given in \cite{DK} and \cite{Y1}.
+Moreover, algorithms finding generators of $\Cox(X)$ are given in \cite{DK} and \cite{Y1}.